-The chart here shows the monthly availability system for the 2 EUMETCast services covering Europe Africa respectively.
-The and EUMETCast Africa system is currently an extension of EUMETCast Europe and thus its end-to-end system availability is calculated taking due account of the availability of both systems.
+The chart here shows the monthly system availability for the 2 EUMETCast services covering Europe and Africa respectively.

+Up until August 2018, the EUMETCast Africa system continued to be an extension of EUMETCast Europe and thus its end-to-end system availability has been calculated taking into account the availability of both systems.
+As of August 2018, EUMETCast Africa has been migrated to DVB-S2 and its availability is now measured independently.

-2-3 August: 21/4-hour service provider outage due to hardware failure.
+- 2-3 Aug 2017: 21/4-hour service provider outage caused by a hardware failure. - 4 April 2018: ~21⁄2-hour interference on transponder 1 corrupted EUMETCast basic and highvolume services (Operational Incident 80 - see slide 8).